Reason #6 Why You're Stuck: You Rely on Willpower, Not Why Power

 Whatever that is…it's way more powerful than simply fitting into smaller jeans, or being less winded taking the stairs.
 Those are just the benefits.

-Whatever yours is, it almost certainly has something to do with you contributing to the lives of others.
+Whatever your why is, it always has something to do with you contributing to the lives of others.

 A WELL-CRAFTED WHY POWER STATEMENT